Gotta love these bumper stickers on a local golf cart. Adore both places!

 Cuttyhunk Fisherman’s Club

-If you continue up the hill from the wharf and follow the hill, you’ll come to the highest point on the island with beautiful views of Martha’s Vineyard.
-There’s no picture of that view, as it was foggy and overcast when we were up there!
+If you continue up the hill from the wharf, you’ll come to the highest point on the island with beautiful views of Martha’s Vineyard.
+There’s no picture of that view, as it was unfortunately foggy and overcast when we were up there!
 It was still a beautiful view of Cuttyhunk.

 Someone on Cuttyhunk has a sense of humor!